Skip to content

 Oakland serves incredibly diverse populations, whether defined by socioeconomic status, social determinants of health, race, or ethnicity.
 You can be part of the tradition of the first Kaiser medical center that offered dedicated clinics in HIV care (in the 1980s) and in the care of LGBTQ individuals.
 You could say ensuring the best possible health outcomes for individuals of all backgrounds is in our DNA.

 Nationally, such diversity is usually matched by similar discrepancies in healthcare outcomes.
 Kaiser Northern California has been shown to be a significant exception to this rule, thereby providing you a unique window to train in a model of healthcare delivery that can reduce or even eliminate disparities in healthcare outcomes within a diverse population.
 During your training, you will have the opportunity to spend time at both our Oakland and Richmond Kaiser Permanente Medical centers with extremely diverse communities at both sites.
-Our Richmond center is the only hospital in West Contra County, providing a unique experience of serving both Kaiser Permanente members and others who may not receive routine care.
+Our Richmond center is the only hospital in West Contra Costa County, providing a unique experience of serving both Kaiser Permanente members and others who may not receive routine care.

 The Health Equity and Disparities track will allow you opportunities to examine the Kaiser model alongside a community health model and will position you to be leaders in eliminating healthcare disparities.
 As a Health Equities and Disparities resident, you will have continuity clinics both within the Kaiser Permanente system and in the community at a safety-net clinic.